 Variable stars need to be systematically observed over decades in order to determine their long-time behavior.
 Professional astronomers have neither the available time nor the unlimited telescope access needed to gather data on the brightness changes of thousands of variable stars.
-Thus, it is amateur astronomers utilizing visual, photographic, photoelectric, and CCD techniques who are making a real and highly useful contribution to science by observing variable stars and submitting their observations to the AAVSO International Database.
+Thus, it is amateur astronomers utilizing visual, photographic, photoelectric, CCD/CMOS, and DSLR techniques who are making a real and highly useful contribution to science by observing variable stars and submitting their observations to the AAVSO International Database.
 These important data are needed to analyze variable star behavior, to schedule satellite observations of certain stars, to correlate data from satellite and ground-based observations, and to make computerized theoretical models of variable stars possible.

 Variable stars play a crucial role in our understanding of the universe.
 Cepheid variables have played a major part in determining distances to far-away galaxies and determining the age of the Universe.
 Mira variables give us a glimpse into the future evolution of our own star, the Sun.
-Accretion disks in cataclysmic variables help us to understand larger scale disk behavior, like the activity inside active galaxies with supermassive black holes.
+Accretion disks in cataclysmic variables help us to understand larger scale disk behavior, such as the activity inside active galaxies with supermassive black holes.
 Supernovae have led us to the surprising realization that the expansion of the Universe is accelerating.
 Even the search for extra-terrestrial life is illuminated by variable stars.
 Transiting extrasolar planets provide clues into the processes of planetary formation, and the very stuff life as we know it is made of comes from the hearts of stars that explode in the final stages of their evolution.

 - Azerbaijanian by Amir Abbasov